noronhaa/frameworkium-api/README.md

 [![codecov.io][codecov-svg]][codecov]
 [![Maintainability][cc-badge]][codeclimate]

-This is the API module Frameworkium 3.
+This is the Frameworkium 3 API module.

+It contains code to provide structure to (REST) API tests.

 ## Frameworkium 3